brotatotes/bht-automation/bht gen 1/Luke/Chapter 6/Luke 6 42 bht.md

 # Luke 6:42 Commentary Help Text

 ## BHT:
-In this verse, the commentator's emphasize is on the concept of self-improvement and introspection before criticizing others.
-They stress the importance of recognizing our own faults and working on them before attempting to correct others.
-It also highlights the need for sincerity and genuine affection when dealing with others, rather than pretending or putting on a façade.
-Overall, the verse encourages personal growth and righteousness as a foundation for guiding and reproving others.
+In this passage, the commentators paint a vivid picture of the dangers of hypocrisy and the importance of self-reflection.
+One commentator describes it as a powerful reminder of the dangers of blind self-complacence and incompetence, while another emphasizes the need to first reform oneself before reproving others.
+The verse exposes the pretense of fraternal duty and the pretentiousness of those who pretend great affection and sincerity.
+It serves as a cautionary tale, urging us to see clearly our own faults before attempting to cast out the faults of others.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
 1. "Expressing the pretense of fraternal duty."
 2. "To this is opposed 'Thou hypocrite!'"
-3. "Let me cast out [with a studied courtesy]: allow me to cast out."
+3. "Allow me to cast out.
+See clearly to cast out."

 ### Philip Schaff:
 1. "If thou dost not see the beam in thine own eye, thou wilt be like the corrupt tree, which cannot possibly bring forth good fruit."
-This quote emphasizes the importance of self-reflection and self-awareness before passing judgment on others.
-2. "The connection is with what precedes."
-This quote highlights the relevance of the previous verses in understanding the context and meaning of Luke 6:43-44.
-3. "Thou wilt be like the corrupt tree, which cannot possibly bring forth good fruit."
-This quote illustrates the consequences of not addressing one's own faults and how it can hinder personal growth and positive outcomes.
+2. "The connection is with what precedes: 'If thou dost not see the beam in thine own eye, thou wilt be like the corrupt tree, which cannot possibly bring forth good fruit.'"
+3. "See on Matthew 7:3-5."

+### Archibald T Robertson:
+1. "Powerful picture of blind self-complacence and incompetence."
+2. "Contrast to the studied politeness of 'brother' above."
+3. "A powerful reminder of the dangers of hypocrisy."

 ### John Gill:
 1. "Suffer me to reprove thee for thy sin."